- Areas of Specialization

 - About Us

 At Hospital for Special Care we have a dedicated staff and innovative programs for those special needs - and more.
 Our Health and Fitness programs pay particular attention to the needs and desires of people with disabilities to participate in recreational and competitive sports.
 Our Aquatic Rehabilitation Center is fully accessible and features rehabilitative and fitness programs for people of all physical abilities.

 Aquatics & Fitness Center

 The Aquatic Rehabilitation and Fitness Center (opened in 1999), is located on the campus of Hospital for Special Care in New Britain.
 This dynamic 27,000 square foot facility provides a beautiful, easily accessible center for people rehabilitating after illness or injury as well as for those who want to build their strength and fitness level and improve their overall health.

-The purpose of the CSC Child Care Center program is to offer high quality care and experiences to the children of CSC employees and community members.
+The purpose of The Early Learning Center at Hospital for Special Care program is to offer high quality care and experiences to the children of CSC employees and community members.

 HSC Adaptive Sports Program

 Through our sports and fitness programs we give both children and adults the opportunity to achieve their goals and lead independent lives.